Plasma Air Technology Deployed Throughout Rochester Institute of Technology Campus as School Readies to Reopen

-To read more, refer to the Forbes Article found here.
+To read more, refer to the RIT Article found here.

 Plasma Air is the leading innovator in indoor air quality by manufacturing HVAC and portable air purification products that result in healthier, more productive indoor environments in institutional, commercial, residential, and industrial applications.
 The Plasma Air HVAC purification systems use highly efficient bipolar ionization technology to neutralize indoor air pollutants and maintain pristine indoor air quality.
 Plasma Air systems have been proven in thousands of applications to provide the highest level of air quality improvement for airports, schools, hotels, casinos, arenas, offices, senior living facilities, and homes.